Simolation/ceyboard/README.md

 <img src="https://img.shields.io/badge/license-MIT-green" alt="MIT License" />
 </p>

 This repository is the official implementation of [Insert link to Paper]().
+Details on how to cite the paper can be found in the GitHub repo under "Cite this repository".

 ## Requirements and Setup